HK dollar eases to new 33-year low, nears weaker end of band

 The HKMA intervened in the currency markets in 2015, when the stronger side of the band at 7.75 was under threat as the Hong Kong dollar appreciated rapidly.

-Reporting by Donny Kwok; Editing by Anne Marie Roantree and Jacqueline Wong
+Reporting by Donny Kwok; Editing by Anne Marie Roantree and Michael Perry